function-store/TD_ParHoverMIDI_VSN1/README.md

 - **VSN1-Optimized Control**: Designed specifically for VSN1's endless encoders and visual feedback system
 - **Hover-based Parameter Control**: Adjust any parameter by hovering your mouse over it
+- **ParGroup Support**: Hover over and control entire parameter groups (like RGB, XYZ) simultaneously - manipulates all valid parameters in the group at once
-- **Multiple Parameter Slots**: Assign parameters to VSN1 buttons for instant access and switching
+- **Multiple Parameter Slots**: Assign parameters or parameter groups to VSN1 buttons for instant access and switching
 - **Multiple Banks**: Organize slots into separate banks using VSN1 buttons for expanded parameter control
 - **Smart Learning System**: Automatically assign VSN1 button mappings for step adjustment and main knob control
 - **Enhanced Parameter Support**: Full support for Numeric, Menu, Toggle, and Pulse parameters